racket/racket/racket/src/native-libs/README.txt

   /usr/mw{32,64}/{i686,x86_64}-w64-mingw32/lib/libstdc++.la
 may be wrong, in which case you'll need to fix it by hand.

-For Mac OS X (i386 and x86_64 on Intel, ppc on PowerPC):
+For Mac OS (i386 and x86_64 on Intel, ppc on PowerPC):

 The script assumes that "/Developer/SDKs/MacOSX10.5.sdk" (for 32-bit builds) and "/Developer/SDKs/MacOSX10.6.sdk" (for 64-bit builds) are